unfoldingWord-box3/checking-extension/README.md

     pnpm run install:all
     ```

-4. Build the webview so that it renders on extension run
+4. Build the webview and module so that they work on extension run

-    a.
-If in the root directory, run:
+    - If in the root directory, run:
     ```bash
-    pnpm run build:webview
+    pnpm run build:all
     ```

     b.
 If in the `webview-ui` directory, run: